rahafsb/Assignment3_209092196_208994616/README.md

 3. **Performance Comparison:**
    The revised MLP was compared to:
-   - The original single hidden layer implementation.
+   - The original single hidden layer implementation  by Raschka.
-   - A fully connected ANN implemented using TensorFlow/Keras.
+   - A fully connected ANN implemented using PyTorch.
+   - A fully connected ANN presented in the class

 ---